Typologies of Sufi Ulama in Tegal of Central Java during the Twentieth Century

 Pierre Bourdien.
 Distinction: A Social Critique of the Judgement of Taste.
 Etika Jurnalisme Pada Koran Kuning : Sebuah Studi Mengenai Koran Lampu Hijau.
 Vol. 16.
 Cambridge: Harvard University Press, 1996.

-Sabiq, Muhammad, Andi Murni, dan Abdul Malik Iskandar.
+Sabiq, Muhammad, Andi Murni, and Abdul Malik Iskandar.
 “Social Solidarity and Religious Based Islamic Sufism of Khalwatia Samman Thareqah Community” 17, no. 1 (n.d.): 23–44.

 Published